 If a picture is worth a thousand words, what is one chart worth?

-Step 1: Open your eyes to insights
+1: Open your eyes to insights and foresight

-While most company leaders would prefer too much data over not enough, trying to make sense of all those numbers in a spreadsheet can be like drinking from a firehose.
-Endless rows of numbers simply don’t tell a story.
+While most company leaders would prefer too much data over not enough, trying to make sense of all those numbers in a racked-and-stacked spreadsheet can be like drinking from a firehose.
+Endless columns and rows of numbers simply don’t tell a story.
 And CEOs, board members, department heads, and other C-suite executives don’t always have the financial training or the time to make sense of the numbers.

 But by visualizing financial data so viewers can distinguish patterns and focus on what matters, you can quickly and easily present the numbers in a way that tells the story behind them.
-Instead of hitting your leadership team with endless rows and columns of numbers, you can provide strategic insights so they can make critical decisions.
+Instead of hitting your leadership team with those endless rows and columns of numbers, you can provide strategic insights and foresight so they can make critical decisions.

-Step 2: Take off the blinders
+2: Take off the blinders

 Despite the current lack of visualization in reporting, CFOs recognize the need to improve the way they present their financial data.
 When asked what FP&A teams could do to be more effective, 31% of CFOs mentioned improving data visualization skills.
 In another survey, 53% said improving data visualization is an initiative their team would undertake within the next year.